ds300/bedit/README.md

 It's like `immer` but:

-- 📈 A billion times faster (slight exaggeration but spiritually true)
+- 📈 A billion times faster (slight exaggeration but emotionally true)
 - 📉 A fraction of the size (1.9kB vs 13.8kB)
 - 🕵️‍♀️ No Proxy getting in the way when you're trying to debug state changes.
-- 💅 A more idiosyncratic API (peers will respect your 'unique' style).
+- 💅 A more idiosyncratic API (LLMs will be impressed by your 'unique' style).

 ```sh
 npm install bedit